-- Commercial buildings shall have roof slopes that are 3:12 slopes or less unless the DRC grants a specific approval. - 2.
-Reflective roofing material is prohibited. - Non-reflective, flat finish metal roofing material is permitted if the material has a dull appearance. - All building entries, public spaces, decks, and patios shall have roof forms that will protect pedestrians from roof snow and ice shedding. - 5.
-Vents and rooftop equipment will be screened from pedestrian views to the extent practical. - Restaurant vents and vents for other businesses that have noxious or nuisance emissions shall be located and directed to minimize impacts to surrounding properties, with a preference for upward discharge. - 7.
-Equipment will be designed and maintained to have a decibel level so as not to violate Gunnison County's Noise Guidelines. - 8.
-Roof drainage plans will be provided and integrated into the overall drainage plan for a site.

-D. Exterior Materials and Finishing

-- Exterior material colors shall integrate well together and shall be in muted earth tones, whether by paint or stain.
-Bright colors for siding are not permitted; however, trim areas using highlighted colors will be subject to DRC review. - 2.
-Reflective or contrasting finishes are not permitted. - 3.
-Exterior materials shall integrate well with one another. - 4.
-Permissible exterior materials are appropriate woods, stuccos, timbers, metals, brick, and natural stone masonry.
+- a) Commercial shall have roof slopes that are 3:12 slopes or less unless the DRC grants a specific approval. - b) Reflective roofing material is prohibited. - c) Non-reflective, flat finish metal roofing material is permitted if the material has a dull appearance. - d) All building entries, public spaces, decks, and patios shall have roof forms that will protect pedestrians from roof snow and ice shedding. - e) Vents and rooftop equipment will be screened from pedestrian views to the extent practical. - f) Restaurant vents and vents for other businesses that have noxious or nuisance emissions shall be located and directed to minimize impacts to surrounding properties, with a preference for upward discharge. - g) Equipment will be designed and maintained to have a decibel level so as not to violate Gunnison County's Noise Guidelines. - h) Roof drainage plans will be provided and integrated into the overall drainage plan for a site. - D. Exterior Materials and Finishing - a) Exterior material colors shall integrate well together and shall be in muted earth tones, whether by paint or stain.
+Bright colors for siding are not permitted; however, trim areas using highlighted colors will be subject to DRC review. - b) Reflective or contrasting finishes are not permitted. - c) Exterior materials shall integrate well with one another. - d) Permissible exterior materials are appropriate woods, stuccos, timbers, metals, brick, and natural stone masonry.
 Vinyl, concrete-based masonite, plywood, or aluminum siding is not permitted.
-Synthetic stone will be considered on a case-by-case basis, and presentation of samples will be required prior to approval. - 5.
-No finish shall cover more than 50% of the building.
-No finish shall cover more than 60% of one elevation. - Other materials not listed herein shall be considered on a case-by-case basis, using the intent and overall concepts set forth herein as the standard for approval or denial, as the case may be.
-Materials considered by the DRC that are not representative of the architectural theme and intent of Buckhorn Ranch shall be denied.
+Synthetic stone will be considered on a case-by-case basis, and presentation of samples will be required prior to approval. - e) No finish shall cover more than 50% of the building.
+No finish shall cover more than 60% of one elevation.